willgeary/willgeary.github.io/about.md

 permalink: /about/
 ---

-I'm a data science master's candidate at Columbia University excited about the intersection of data science and sustainable planning & design.
+I'm a data science master's candidate at Columbia University excited about the intersection of data science and sustainable urban planning & design.

 I ride my bicycle every day and dream about biking, hiking and camping my way around the world.
 I love cities and have a [street photography habit](https://www.instagram.com/willcgeary/).